 4. Unpredictable Coverage Decisions

 Healthcare providers constantly changing coverage options makes it one of the most frustrating aspects of receiving payment for health care.
 The insurance company decides coverage for surgeries, medical treatments, and prescription drugs.
 After obtaining care, patients may find that their insurance provider has canceled or reduced their coverage, leaving them responsible for unforeseen costs.
+These inconsistencies create frustration and financial instability across the United States of America, further worsening reimbursement challenges in healthcare.

 5. Remote Patient Monitoring Reimbursement Challenges